roymitz/perturbation_kernel_approximation/README.md

 first_order_vs_second_order - Reproduces the plots of Section 7.1

-main_exapmle - Reproduces the plots of Section 7.2
+main_example - Reproduces the plots of Section 7.2

 update_pert - Performs the first order perturbation update of Section 3